π Next Meeting: TBD

 Co-sponsors: Kevin West Micheal Bergstrom

-π Details π View Bill on Legislature WebsiteLast Action: None
+π Details π View Bill on Legislature WebsiteLast Action: Coauthored by Senator Jett

 Date: 2025-02-05